 Financial Support & Fellowship Information

 The majority of PhD students in the UCSB Department of Chemistry and Biochemistry graduate program are financially supported throughout their course of study.
 Admitted students will receive a competitive stipend.
 Sources of support include teaching assistantships, graduate student research assistantships and/or fellowships.
 Completed applications must be received by the priority deadline in order for prospective students to be eligible for employment or fellowship consideration.
 Support continues beyond the first year of study as long as the student remains in good academic standing.
-Effective fall 2012, the typical annual graduate student salary is $27,000 and increases to $28,000 upon successful advancement to candidacy.
+Effective fall 2014, the typical annual graduate student salary is $28,000.

 The department nominates newly admitted students with outstanding qualifications for UCSB campus based fellowships.
 In order to be eligible for departmental and campus wide graduate fellowships, graduate applicants must have submitted their entire application for admission by the priority deadline.
 A student who holds one of these fellowships enters graduate school as a graduate student researcher rather than a teaching assistant.
 The campus based and departmental fellowships include: